 Michael Volker is an Entrepreneur active in the development of new high technology ventures.
 A University of Waterloo Engineering grad, Mike started his own company (Volker-Craig Ltd) in 1973.
 He sold this company in 1981 and then decided to work with entrepreneurs in building new companies.
-He is presently the director of Simon Fraser University's Innovation Office.
+He was recently the director of Simon Fraser University's Innovation Office.
 Check out his latest two projects: Greenangel Energy Corp, [GAE.V] a public company that invests in green technologies and WUTIF - the Western Universities Technology Innovation Fund - an "angel" fund for start-ups.
 To further encourage tech entrepreneurship, Mike runs the Vancouver Angel Network, VANTEC and he's also quite active with New Ventures BC - an annual business competition.
 Mike was also chairman of the Vancouver Enterprise Forum for several years.